HSF/hsf.github.io/_activities/cwp.md

 [hsf-sf-forum](https://groups.google.com/forum/#!forum/hep-sf-forum){:target="_forum_googlegroup"} group**, so that anonymous comments are avoided.

 We also started to collect signatures for the CWP with the aim of having it signed by every person in the community who gives it their broad support.
-If, based on the current draft, you are willing to be one of the signatory, please add your name to the dedicated [Google Doc](https://docs.google.com/document/d/1tBXwlNnQsxxZA3gVS1_KSpa8wRXGyk250EIsJwJ2T34/edit#){:target="_cwp_signatories"} (or contact the
+If, based on the current draft, you are willing to be one of the signatories, please add your name to the dedicated [Google Doc](https://docs.google.com/document/d/1tBXwlNnQsxxZA3gVS1_KSpa8wRXGyk250EIsJwJ2T34/edit#){:target="_cwp_signatories"} (or contact the
 [CWP Editorial Board](mailto:hsf-cwp-ed-board@googlegroups.com)).